usnistgov/dioptra/docs/source/reference/resource-import-reference.rst

 ..
 ACCESS THE FULL CC BY 4.0 LICENSE HERE:
 .. https://creativecommons.org/licenses/by/4.0/legalcode

-.. _reference-resource-import-reference:
+.. _reference-resource-import-syntax:

 ===========================
- Resource Import Reference
+Resource Import Syntax
 ===========================

 This document describes the contract for importing resources into a Dioptra instance.